 As the body rehydrates itself, it does not assign the spine as a priority.
 The vital organs take precedence so the spine basically gets what is left over.
 If there is already a deficiency present, then there is nothing left over to rehydrate the spine.

 When there is adequate water in the body, normal activity and movement aids in the rehydration of the discs.
 The most significant rehydration occurs while you sleep though.
 When you lie down and rest your body is best able to initiate the process of rehydrating your spinal discs via osmosis.

 Chiropractic care is another way to adjust the spine and encourage the refilling of the discs.
 That depends, of course, on proper water intake.
 Be good to your spine; it’s the only one you have.

 Herniated Disc | El Paso, Texas

-The information herein on "Hydration Is Important To Spinal Health In El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Hydration Is Important To Spinal Health In El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.